serpro69/ansible-collection-devxp/README.md

 - all role variables (both `defaults` and `vars`) are prefixed with the role name, e.g. `base_packages`, `sdkman_dir`
   - "internal" (private) variables that shouldn't be exposed are additionally prefixed with `_`, e.g. `_sdkman_selfupdate`
-- a role should usually contain molecule directory with tests for self targeting all supported OSes
+- a role should usually be tested with [molecule](molecule), targeting all supported OSes

 ## Testing